DeveloperC286/monkey_interpreter/README.md

 ## Unit Testing
-The unit test suite has tests for every component of the interpreter for every feature, ensuring correctness.
-Cargo is used to set up and run all the unit tests.
+The unit test suite has several parameterised tests, Cargo is used to set up and run all the unit tests.

 ```
 cargo test